 River developed southeastward across this flat surface.

-Recent mild regional uplift has allowed erosion to set in
+Recent mild regional uplift has allowed erosion to

 again.
 The upturned edges of the harder rock layers in the old folds

 have resisted erosion and now produce long ridges.
 There are many

 streams and rivers that had developed across the old flat surface.
 As